trite2k3/x11_wowbot/README.md

 change code to match your bindings and class (combat rotation mostly)

+change loot(display, 2560, 1440); to match your resolution

 install Coordlor_addon in interface/addons wow dir

 build with ./build.sh

-run record_coords and press "9" for each waypoint in the path you want to save
+run record_coords and press "9" for each waypoint in the path you want to save and copy paste it into the read_coords.cpp and rebuild

 run read_coords